Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 Photo: Ford

-Q: What are some of the most common questions you get from fleet managers who are trying to determine what the best vehicle for their fleet is?
+Q: What are some of the most common questions you get from fleet managers trying to determine the best vehicle for their fleet?

-A: Peper emphasized that fleet managers know their industries inside and out and speak from experience when it comes to the capabilities and options they need for their businesses.
-Some of their main focus points are:
+A: Peper emphasized that fleet managers know their industries inside and out and speak from experience regarding the capabilities and options they need for their businesses.
+Some of their primary focus points are:

-“They’ll ask about every aspect of what a truck or van offers in terms of power, durability, accessories, and trim options.
-As we move into an all-electric future, they will want to know about the infrastructure they’ll need to keep their vehicles charged and ready to work, as well as the parts and service available through the OEM,” he stated.
+“They’ll ask about every aspect of what a truck or van offers regarding power, durability, accessories, and trim options.
+In addition, as we move into an all-electric future, they will want to know about the infrastructure they’ll need to keep their vehicles charged and ready to work and the parts and service available through the OEM,” he stated.

-Other factors fleet managers will often inquire about are vehicle connectivity, telematics, and customer support, as well as the total cost of ownership, including maintenance and fuel costs, to better leverage the value of their fleet vehicles over time.
+Fleet managers will often inquire about vehicle connectivity, telematics, and customer support, as well as the total cost of ownership, including maintenance and fuel costs, to better leverage the value of their fleet vehicles over time.

 2021 Ram 2500 Tradesman regular cab and 2021 Ram 3500 Tradesman dually regular cab trucks do a good job hauling a trailer as part of their daily work, but provide less security than vans. - Photo: Ram